wcamarao/session.socket.io/README.md

   , sessionStore = new connect.middleware.session.MemoryStore();
 ```

-Both will be used by express - so far everything's familiar, except that you need to provide sessionStore when using express.session().
+Both will be used by express - so far everything's familiar.
+Note that you need to provide sessionStore when using express.session().
 Here you could use Redis or any other store as well.

 ```js
 app.configure(function () {